 Phil Evans wrote:

-I have been attending Steve's classes for nearly a year and have made noticeable improvements in my fitness and flexibility levels.
+I have been attending Steve's classes for a few years and have made noticeable improvements in my fitness and flexibility levels.
 Feet, hip and finger aches and pains that I previously had have been practically eliminated.
 I feel fitter now than I have done for over a decade.

 Sö-Pa Tai Chi Chuan is proving to be a great form of exercise for people of all ages as witnessed by the diversity of the pupils in his classes.
 It's great fun to do and also a grand way to make new friends and exercise in a non-threatening environment – Steve and his pupils are welcoming and very supportive to all newcomers to his classes both novices and those with previous experience.